Myth of the clean Wehrmacht

-Outline of the myth
+Outline

-The Wehrmacht was the combined armed forces of Nazi Germany from 1935 to 1945.
-It consisted of the Army (Heer), Navy (Kriegsmarine) and the Air Force (Luftwaffe).
-It was created on 16 March 1935 with the passing of Adolf Hitler's Defence Law that introduced conscription into the armed forces.
-The Wehrmacht included volunteers and conscripts, in total about 18 million men.
-Approximately half of all German male citizens performed military service.
+The Wehrmacht was the combined armed forces of Nazi Germany.
+Together, the army (Heer), navy (Kriegsmarine) and air force (Luftwaffe) contained about 18 million men.
+The Wehrmacht was created on 16 March 1935 with the introducion of conscription.
+Approximately half of all German male citizens served in the Wehrmacht, either as conscripts or volunteers.

-The term "clean Wehrmacht" (saubere Wehrmacht) means German soldiers, sailors and airmen had "clean hands"; in other words, it claims they did not have blood on their hands from murdered prisoners of war, Jews or civilians.
-The myth asserts that Hitler and the Nazi Party alone designed the war of annihilation and that war crimes were only committed by the SS.
-In reality, the leaders of the Wehrmacht were willing participants in Hitler's war of annihilation waged against perceived enemies of the state.
+The term "clean Wehrmacht" (saubere Wehrmacht) means German soldiers, sailors and airmen had "clean hands"; in other words, it claims they did not have blood on their hands from murdered prisoners of war, Jews, or civilians.
+The myth asserts that Hitler and the Nazi Party alone designed the war of annihilation and that war crimes were only committed by the SS, the Nazi Party's special armed force.

+In reality, the general officers of the Wehrmacht, and many lower ranks down to common soldiers, were willing participants in Hitler's war of annihilation against perceived enemies of Germany.
 Wehrmacht troops were complicit in or perpetrated numerous war crimes, routinely assisting SS units with tacit approval from officers.
-In the aftermath of the war, the West German government deliberately sought to suppress information of such crimes to absolve former war criminals from responsibility, accelerating the reintegration of these individuals into German society.
+In the aftermath of the war, the West German government deliberately sought to suppress information of such crimes to absolve former war criminals and allow their reintegration into German society.